Canarian Arts & Culture

 One of the islands’ greatest and most persistent problems is water, or rather the lack thereof.
 Limited rainfall and the lack of natural springs have always restricted agriculture, and water is a commodity still in short supply.
 Desalination appears the only solution for the Canaries; pretty much all potable water on Lanzarote and Fuerteventura is desalinated sea water.

 In summer, the corollary of perennial water shortages is the forest fire.
 With almost clockwork regularity, hundreds of hectares of forest are ravaged every summer on all the islands except the already-bare Lanzarote and Fuerteventura.
-The Canarian pine bears the brunt of much of the inferno, but is an astonishingly fire resistant tree and regenerates speedily after the flames have swept through.
+The Canarian pine bears the brunt of much of the inferno, but is an astonishingly fire-resistant tree and regenerates speedily after the flames have swept through.

 For the islands’ administrators, it’s a conundrum.
-Tourism has come to represent an essential pillar of the Canaries’ economy, which it quite simply cannot do without.
+Tourism has come to represent an essential pillar of the Canaries’ economy, which they quite simply cannot do without.
 They argue that profits from the tourist trade are ploughed back into the community.
-However, this is still fairly haphazard and there have long been calls for more regional planning – and, every year more insistently, for a total moratorium on further tourism development.
+However, this is still fairly haphazard, and there have long been calls for more regional planning – and, every year more insistently, for a total moratorium on further tourism development.
 Short-term moratoriums are at times established on an island-by-island basis.
 Some of the damage done over the years, especially to the coastline, is irreversible.

-The new Puerto Industrial de Granadilla in southeastern Tenerife has naturally created concern about the adverse effects the huge commercial port will have on the environment.
+The new Puerto Industrial de Granadilla in southeastern Tenerife has created concern about the adverse effects the huge commercial port will have on the environment.
 The contentious plan to drill for gas and oil off the coasts of Fuerteventura and Lanzarote was fortunately laid to rest after exploratory probes deemed the project unworthy.

 One island that has taken giant steps towards conservation is El Hierro, where, after years of planning, the government was about to achieve its goal to become the world’s first island able to meet all its energy needs with renewable sources (wind, water and solar) alone.
 Next on the agenda: El Hierro is planning to run all its vehicles on electricity by 2020 as well as operating an island-wide policy of promoting organic farming.

 Wind power has also been hugely developed in the Canary Islands, growing by a vast 137% over the three years to 2018.
-You will observe large wind farms on Tenerife, Gran Canaria and other islands, part and parcel of the archipelago's ambition to meet a staggering 45% of its energy needs from renewable sources by 2025.
+You will observe large wind farms on Tenerife, Gran Canaria and other islands, part of the archipelago's ambition to meet a staggering 45% of its energy needs from renewable sources by 2025.